-The largest number of cabins falls into the category of deluxe and premium balcony staterooms.
-The 248-square-foot (including the balcony) cabins are spread over six decks.
+The largest number of cabins falls into the category of deluxe and premium balcony.
+The 248- to 269-square-foot (including the balcony) cabins are spread over six decks.
 They include beds that can be either two singles or one queen, a sitting area with a sofa, a wardrobe space and a bathroom with a shower.
-A handful of the cabins have also connecting doors and/or third berth as a single sofa bed.
-Be careful if booking a cabin with a connecting door, as the soundproofing could have been (much) better.
+A handful of the cabins have connecting doors and/or a third berth as a single sofa bed.
+Be careful if booking a cabin with a connecting door, as the soundproofing is not great.

-The desk is rather small, but can accommodate a laptop computer.
-The corners for both bathroom unit and a wardrobe are rounded which gives a feeling of more space.
-The wardrobe space itself is ample, and there is also a safe and drawer space.
-The colors of the cabins are light and airy.
+The desk is rather small but can accommodate a laptop computer.
+The corners for both the bathroom unit and the wardrobe are rounded, which gives a feeling of more space.
+The closet space itself is ample, and there is also a safe and drawer space.
+The colors in the cabins are light and airy.
 Suitcases can be stored underneath the beds, and all staterooms have both American and U.K. electrical sockets.

-The shower-only bathroom itself is spacious, but there is no light inside the shower, and as there is no shower door (instead a thick curtain), it is rather dark in there.
+The shower-only bathroom itself is spacious, but there is no light inside the shower, and as there is no shower door (instead, there's a thick curtain), it's rather dark in there.
 Bath products, including shampoo, conditioner and body lotion, are Gilchrist & Soames, and all passengers are given bathrobes and slippers to use.
 The hair dryer is oddly attached in a top drawer.

 5269- the endmost cabin on the ship.
 You're above a pod, so be warned you'll know when you've arrived in NYC or Southampton.
 That being said, their's no public weather deck so you're at a dead end.
 It's also built for handicapped folks in mind, with the cabin being a bit...continue